svewap/nnrestapi/Documentation/About/About/50_support.rst

          .. container:: card-body flex-column d-flex

-            … to motivate us to publish more great extensions in the TER
+            … to motivate us to publish more great extensions in the TER that we've been hiding for years.

             .. rst-class:: horizbuttons-striking-m mt-auto mb-0 ml-auto